The Big Sleep (1946 film): Plot

-Philip Marlowe, a private detective in Los Angeles, is summoned to the mansion of General Sternwood, who wants to resolve a series of personal debts his daughter Carmen owes to bookseller Arthur Geiger.
+Philip Marlowe, a private detective in Los Angeles, is summoned to the mansion of General Sternwood, who wants to resolve a series of debts his daughter Carmen owes to bookseller Arthur Geiger.
 As Marlowe leaves, Sternwood's older daughter, Vivian, stops him.
 She suspects her father's true motive for hiring a detective is to find his protégé, Sean Regan, who had disappeared a month earlier.

-Marlowe goes to Geiger's shop, which is minded by Agnes Lowzier, and then follows Geiger home.
+Marlowe stakes out Geiger's shop and then follows Geiger home.
 Hearing a gunshot and a woman's scream, he breaks in to find Geiger's body and a drugged Carmen, as well as a hidden camera minus its film.
 After taking Carmen home he returns and discovers that the body has disappeared.
 During the night Marlowe learns that Sternwood's driver, Owen Taylor, has been found dead in a limousine driven off the Lido Pier, having been struck on the back of the head.

 Vivian comes to Marlowe's office the next morning with scandalous pictures of Carmen that she has received with a blackmail demand for the negatives.
 Marlowe returns to Geiger's bookstore and follows a car to the apartment of Joe Brody, a gambler who has previously blackmailed Sternwood.
 He then finds Carmen outside Geiger's house, where she insists that it was Brody who killed Geiger.
-They are interrupted by the landlord, gangster Eddie Mars.
+They are interrupted by the landlord, a gangster named Eddie Mars who is a blackmailer and who also runs an auto theft ring.

-Marlowe goes to Brody's apartment, where he finds Agnes and Vivian.
-They are interrupted by Carmen, who wants her photos.
-Marlowe disarms her and sends Vivian and Carmen home.
+Marlowe goes to Brody's apartment, where he finds Vivian and Agnes, Geiger's bookstore clerk.
+They are interrupted by Carmen, who demands her photos.
+Marlowe disarms her and sends her and Vivian home.
 Brody admits he was behind the blackmailing, having stolen the negatives from Taylor, but denies having murdered him.
-Answering his door he is shot dead.
-Marlowe chases the killer and apprehends Carol Lundgren, Geiger's former driver, who believes Brody is swindling him.
-Marlowe calls the police to arrest Lundgren.
+Brody is shot dead when he answers his door.
+Marlowe chases down and has the police arrest the killer, Geiger's former driver Carol Lundgren, who believes Brody was swindling him.

-Marlowe visits Mars' casino where he asks about Regan, who supposedly ran off with Mars' wife.
-Mars is evasive and tells Marlowe that Vivian is running up gambling debts.
-Vivian wins a big wager and then wants Marlowe to take her home.
-A stooge of Mars' attempts to rob Vivian, but Marlowe knocks him out.
-While driving back, Marlowe realizes that Mars staged the robbery attempt to convince him Vivian and Mars were not working together.
-He presses Vivian on her connection with Mars but she admits nothing.
+Vivian declares the case closed and pays Marlowe, though Marlowe remains suspicious.
+He visits Mars' casino and asks about Regan, who supposedly ran off with Mars' wife, but Mars is evasive.
+Vivian, who is also at the casino, wins a big wager and asks Marlowe to drive her home.
+In the casino parking lot, one of Eddie Mars' goons tries to rob Vivian of her winnings, but Marlowe pulls a gun, punches him, and tells him to tell his boss to lay off Vivian.
+Marlowe then presses Vivian on her connection with Mars but she admits nothing.
 Back at home, Marlowe finds a flirtatious Carmen waiting for him.
 She says she did not like Regan and mentions that Mars calls Vivian frequently.
 When she attempts to seduce Marlowe, he throws her out.
 The next day, Vivian tells him he can stop looking for Regan; he has been found in Mexico and she is going to see him.